 In Hawaii, the responsibility for the quality of work that a laser technician provides falls on the shoulders of the Medical Director in charge of the facility.
-Thats why its important to get the best training from a program recognized by the National Council on Laser Certification (NCLC).
+That's why it's important to get the best training from a program recognized by the National Council on Laser Certification (NCLC).
 This will help you qualify for these positions, and earn the confidence of the physician in charge.
 Once you are registered, you will need to renew your certification with the NCLC every three years, and pay a $95 fee with your application materials.

 In Hawaii, the beauty industry is well-established and thriving.
 Between 2012 and 2022, job openings for laser technicians and other skin care professionals are expected to rise 34% (O*Net, 2016).
 As a medical professional, you can only perform laser hair removal in environments that maintain the standards of sanitation, cleanliness, and hygiene that are upheld by the health care industry.
 This may include hospitals, medical spas, and hair removal clinics.
 You may also work in specialized medical clinics that treat hormone imbalances and growth disorders.
 Keep in mind that specialized cosmetology professionals generally have the most career options in large cities.

 The far-reaching benefits of hair removal and skin care services gives a skilled technician access to a plethora of job options.
 A technician choosing beauty salon work may, among other things, offer waxing, makeup, and skin care services.
-A technician choosing a doctors office may examine patients, offer skin care services, and, as needed, refer patients to dermatologists.
-Theres a burgeoning demand for Hawaii hair removal and skin care technicians making for a rosy job outlook.
+A technician choosing a doctor's office may examine patients, offer skin care services, and, as needed, refer patients to dermatologists.
+There's a burgeoning demand for Hawaii hair removal and skin care technicians making for a rosy job outlook.

-Hawaii Board of Barbering & Cosmetology
+Contact the Hawaii State Board of Cosmetology

 - P.O.
 Box 3469 Honolulu, HI 96801